Patater/modern-cmake/chapters/install/packaging.md

 These are the most common variables you'll need to make a binary package.
 A binary package uses the install mechanism of CMake, so anything that is installed will be present.

 You can also make a source package.
-You should set `CMAKE_SOUCE_IGNORE_FILES` to regular expressions that ensure you don't pick up any extra files (like the build directory or git details); otherwise `make package_source` will bundle up literally everything in the source directory.
+You should set `CMAKE_SOURCE_IGNORE_FILES` to regular expressions that ensure you don't pick up any extra files (like the build directory or git details); otherwise `make package_source` will bundle up literally everything in the source directory.
 You can also set the source generator to make your favorite types of files for source packages:

 ```cmake
 set(CPACK_SOURCE_GENERATOR "TGZ;ZIP")